AQIB-NAWAB/JavaScript-Questions/README.md

 The execution context in JavaScript means that how the code execute is JS.The execution context consist of two things or part ** Crational Phase ** and ** Execution Phase **.

 ### Creation Phase:
-In the creation phase, the JavaScript engine creates the global object, sets up the scope chain, and creates the variable and assign them value with **undefined**.
-The variable object contains all the variables, function declarations, and formal parameters in the current execution context.
+In the creation phase,the JS engine creates the global execution context and sets up the memory space for variables and functions.All the variables are stored in the memory space with the value of undefined and the function definition is stored in the memory space.
-Let me give you an example of the creation phase.

 ```jsx